opentelekomcloud-docs/docs_on_docs/doc/source/migration.rst

   python3 process.py xxx/umn/

-Note: you have to change the file directory xxx/umn/ to your dirctive.
+Note: you have to change the file directory xxx/umn/ to your directory.

 3. Contact Ecosystem Squad

   Ecosystem Squad will gladly assist you with the next step:
-  They handle creating a repoitory for your spefic service for a ready to use Enviorment.
+  They handle creating a repoitory for your spefic service for a ready to use Environment.

 4. Clone your new Repository.